RobbyCBennett/SelectionColors/README.md

 ## Features

 Custom Selection Color
-* Pick any color and transparency, refresh the tab, and see the new color
+* Pick any color and transparency, refresh each tab, and select text

 Instructions
 1. Open the options for this extension
 2. Pick a color (recommended: default settings & only change the background hue)
-3. Refresh your pages
+3. Refresh each web page
+4. Select text to see the new colors

 Options
 * Background color